 - Use of prescription or nonprescription drugs and dietary supplements within 7 days or

-As an exception, acetaminophen/paracetamol may be used at doses of use of nonprescription medications that are not believed to affect subject safety or
+product.
+As an exception, acetaminophen/paracetamol may be used at doses of g/day.
+Limited use of nonprescription medications that are not believed to affect

 - Herbal supplements and hormone replacement therapy must have been discontinued at

 least 28 days prior to the first dose of investigational product.

 - Blood donation (excluding plasma donations) of approximately 1 pint (500 mL) or more

 - History of hypersensitivity to midazolam or any other benzodiazapine.

 - Other acute or chronic medical or psychiatric condition including recent (within the